the

 cook

-Day 4 - Tuscany
+Day 4 - San Gimignano, Florence

 truffles + wine

-Our truffle guru will explain the history of truffle hunting and the tricks of the trade before sending you to chase after truffle-sniffing dogs.
+Our truffle guru will explain the history of the hunt and the tricks of the trade before sending you off to chase after truffle-sniffing dogs.
+We’ll have lunch prepared with those very truffles you found, and then our favorite local winemaker will introduce you Chianti wines with a tasting of his most recent harvest.

 ADMIRE